mknnj/kube-apilibrary/README.md

 ﻿# Kubernetes Scheduler submission guide
 This document is a guide designed to help users launch their containerized deep learning jobs with the new Kubernetes-based scheduler.
 The scheduler's purpose is to exploit the iterative nature of a deep learning training task in order to perform per epoch profiling and optimize the allocation of GPU memory to the running jobs.
 The scheduler optimizes resources use, allocating an arbitrary number of GPUs to a job, in order to efficiently use all the GPUs on the machine.
 With the help of snapshots, taken at the end of each epoch, it is also possible to preempt running jobs in order to execute higher priority jobs.
 Since your script has to be aware of being run with the scheduler, a python library has been developed to encapsulate the interaction with the scheduler's components.

-**Disclaimer**: Please use the job only to submit experiments and not developing/debug scripts
+**Disclaimer**: Please use the scheduler only to submit experiments and not developing/debug scripts.
+The scheduler does not support python notebooks, since it assumes a relatively constant GPU memory usage.
+For non-DL jobs or jobs that do not use GPU memory, please make sure your script interacts with the scheduler as described in this guide.

 ## Submission with run-scheduler